Ebuube/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 [6-print_comb3.py](./6-print_comb3.py): generates all the possible combinations of two digits numbers.
 Where 01 and 10 are considered equal.
 The program also generates only the smaller version of the combination

-[7-islower.py](./7-islower.py): contains a function that checks for lowrcase character
+[7-islower.py](./7-islower.py): contains a function that checks for lowercase character

+[8-uppercase.py](./uppercase.py): contains a function that prints a string in uppercase followed by a new line